-As managing editor of Breastcancer.org, Claire Nixon oversees a staff of writers, researchers, medical experts, and content manager in the development and publishing of core medical content, Research News, blogs, and the Think Pink, Live Green risk reduction column.
+As editorial director of Breastcancer.org, Claire Nixon oversees a staff of writers, researchers, medical experts, and content manager in the development and publishing of core medical content, Research News, blogs, and the Think Pink, Live Green risk reduction column.
 She provides editorial management from the unique perspective of the Breastcancer.org audience — Claire was diagnosed with breast cancer at age 30.

 Now several years out of treatment, Claire says, "When I was diagnosed, I had the kind of extreme experience so many people do — a sense of lost control that leads to relentless information searches.
 At that time, there was no resource like Breastcancer.org.
 That's why it's such a privilege to work here now."